garris/cssRegressionTestingWithBackstopJS/readme.md

 <h4>Install BackstopJS with NPM</h4>

-Go to your project root, in this case: myCoolProject
+Go to your project root, in this case `/myCoolProject/` and run...

 ```
 $ cd ~/path-to-myProjects/myCoolProject